gruntwork-io/docs/content/introduction/philosophy/index.md

 date: 2019-05-31
 ---

-At Gruntwork, we strive to accelerate the deployment of production grade infrastructure by prodiving a library of stable, reusable, and battle tested infrastructure as code organized into a series of [packages](#what-is-a-package) with [modules](#what-is-a-module).
+At Gruntwork, we strive to accelerate the deployment of production grade infrastructure by providing a library of stable, reusable, and battle tested infrastructure as code organized into a series of [packages](#what-is-a-package) with [modules](#what-is-a-module).
 Each package represents a particular set of infrastructure that is componentized into smaller pieces represented by the modules within the package.
 By doing so, we have built a composable library that can